 5. Signatures of both anglers and the captain’s signature.

-H. Both angler score sheets and the boat score sheet must be turned in to a representative of the scoring committee as a set of three documents.
-Promptness in turning in this set of documents is greatly appreciated by the Committee.
+H. The angler score sheet must be turned in to a representative of the scoring committee upon return to the dock.
+Promptness in turning in this document is greatly appreciated by the Committee.

 I. Coaching of the anglers by the crew, or favoritism shown one angler over another, are violations of the rules.
 Crew members may call out the location of a fish in the bait spread, but delivering specific instruction on what the angler should do with his tackle or bait is prohibited.